shauninman/MinUI-Legacy-Trimui-Model-S/src/libmsettings/readme.md

 When you launch `Settings.pak` it launches a keymon-like process and a GUI that displays the current values that change in real time.
 The keymon-like changes brightness with UP/DOWN and volume with X/B. Plugging and unplugging headphones will show the volume switching between the separate speaker and headphones settings.

-Rudimentary version control is in place.
+Rudimentary future proofing is in place.
 The Settings struct's first member is `int version` and has 4 unused slots for an even 8 members.
 If we need more than that for some reason we can bump the version number, rename the old Settings to Settings_v1, and have some logic to handle converting old to new.